fumimatsu/fpvthrottle-viewer/README.md

 - Upload any MP4 video directly in the browser (no server required)
 - Draw a bounding box around the on-screen numeric throttle indicator
+- Define the expected numeric range (min/max) to cover data such as throttle, voltage, or other readings
+- Switch between Tesseract.js and PaddleOCR (WebAssembly) depending on your accuracy/performance needs
-- Configure the sampling interval and run OCR frame-by-frame with Tesseract.js
+- Configure the sampling interval and run OCR frame-by-frame entirely in the browser
 - Visualize results on an interactive Chart.js line graph
 - Review a table of recognized values and download them as CSV